khactao27/khactao27/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m currently working on ...
+- 🔭 I’m working as a DevOps Engineer - Backend Developer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning blockchain.
-- 💬 Ask me about ...
+- 💬 Ask me about: DevOps Engineer
-- 📫 How to reach me: ...
+- 📫 How to reach me: tao.duongkhac@gmail.com

 ---